-Ever wanted a variation on your conventional (ahem) boring spaghetti bolognese, or your classic meat pie?
-Well there is no need to look any further; these delicious pinwheels are a combination of the two!
+Ever wanted a variation on your conventional spaghetti bolognese, or your classic meat pie?
+Quite possibly not, as admittedly both of those are delicious.
+However, on the off-chance you do, there is no need to look any further; these pinwheels are a fantastic combination of the two.
 This meal is hard to go past, when we all know how tasty and warming both of these meals are in the winter time.
 It doesn’t take any longer than the other meals do and the pinwheels look so cool when they come out of the oven.

 - 1 T oil